Web security in Barracuda is built from three related components:

 }

-Our MySecureDir class inherits from HttpDir and overloads the HttpDir service function.
-The overloaded service function first checks if the user is authenticated.
-The service function then delegates the request to the original service function if the user is authenticated.
+MySecureDir inherits from HttpDir and replaces the HttpDir service function.
+The replacement service function first checks whether the user is authenticated.
+If authentication succeeds, it delegates the request to the original service function.

-The above code will let any authenticated user perform any operation on the resources in MySecureDir.
-The job of the authorizer is to analyze the request and check if the authenticated user is allowed to perform the requested operation.
+The code above lets any authenticated user perform any operation on the resources in MySecureDir.
+The authorizer's job is to analyze the request and check whether the authenticated user is allowed to perform the requested operation.

-Assume that we have implemented MyAuthorizer, a class that implements the AuthorizerIntf.
+Assume that we have implemented MyAuthorizer, a class that implements AuthorizerIntf.

 int